 This is a compilation of the Industrial Relations (General) Regulations 1997 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Industrial Relations Regulations (Consequential Amendments) Regulations 2022 Pt.
 3